tapTapCode/workout-supplement-copilot/VERCEL_SETUP.md

 **Important**:
 - Variables starting with `NEXT_PUBLIC_` are exposed to the browser
 - Add the same variables for **Production**, **Preview**, and **Development** environments
+- The value should be the full URL including protocol (http:// or https://) but without trailing slash

 ## Step 4: Deploy